Maui Delayed Diagnosis Attorneys

 Call a Hawaii Delayed Diagnosis Lawyer Today

-When you were not appropriately or timely diagnosed and suffered serious harm as a result, call Menzer Law Firm to discuss your options.
+When you were not appropriately or timely diagnosed and suffered serious harm as a result, call the medical malpractice attorneys Menzer Law Firm to discuss your options.
 Hawaii’s medical tort law may entitle you to pursue compensation for your medical expenses, lost wages, pain and suffering, and more.

 To schedule a free case evaluation, contact us online or call 808-400-3726.
 We handle medical malpractice cases on a contingency fee basis for medical malpractice victims throughout Hawaii.
 There are no upfront fees.